Topics, L

 Lens Spaces > see 3D manifolds.

-Lense-Thirring Effect > see tests of general relativity with orbits.
+Lense-Thirring Effect > see tests of general relativity with spinning bodies.

 Lenz's Law > see electromagnetic field equations; electricity.